TotemaT/pomodoro/README.md

 If you're a developer, feel free to grab the sources from this repo.

 If you're not, I'll add a link to download it from the PlayStore as soon as it hits a releasable state.

+## What's left before a release?
+There are still a few things to do before a first release :

+- [ ] Add intro activity to quickly explain how the app works.
+- [ ] Add toast when the timer runs off.
+- [ ] Add notification while the timer is on.